Interface Media Group: Living History audio book

-PBS Kids Channel
+PBS Kids channel

-In 2017 PBS launched a new, nationally broadcast, children’s television channel to play PBS Kids programming 24 hours, 7 days a week.
-PBS Kids came to IMG to create teasers, promos, channel packaging and other branded content which totaled to over 220 elements for the roll out of the new station.
+In 2017 PBS launched a new, nationally broadcast, children's television channel to play PBS Kids programming 24 hours a day, 7 days a week.
+IMG helped PBS Kids created teasers, promos, channel packaging and other branded content which totaled to over 220 elements for the roll out of the new station.
 With a task this large, every department from audio and editing, to design and animation, pitched in to complete the pieces on time.
 The 24/7 station premiered on 107 PBS stations, which covers 90% of the U.S. TV households, on April 21, 2017.

 Intelsat Wall

 Intelsat, a leading provider of global satellite communication services, wanted a media wall in their headquarters to showcase their impressive fleet of satellites.
-IMG embraced the challenge of designing content for the massive 24 monitor display. our design team created a 3D photo-real animation of Intelsat’s entire fleet as they orbit around a gleaming earth.
+IMG embraced the challenge of designing content for the massive 24 monitor display. our design team created a 3D photo-real animation of Intelsat's entire fleet as they orbit around a gleaming earth.
 Select satellites will expand periodically highlighting the launch date, model, and coverage area for each.
 IMG worked closely with the Intelsat team to not only reflect the important detail of the animation but also as a technical consultant for installation of the wall.
-Because of the success of the wall, IMG continues to create new products for Intelsat’s ever evolving brand.
+Because of the success of the wall, IMG continues to create new products for Intelsat's ever evolving brand.

 Events DC – Experience

-In 2016, IMG worked with Events DC to create a 360 video to showcase their venues and event that happen throughout the year.
+In 2016, IMG worked with Events DC to create a 360 video to showcase their venues and events that happen throughout the year.
 IMG capture footage from multiple Event DC properties including Stadium Armory, The Walter E. Washington Convention Center, and RFK Stadium.
 With the goal of immersing the viewer into an event, 360-video created an environment where users could look around freely throughout a scene, giving them the feeling of presence.
-Being one of the first management companies to utilize this technology allows Events DC a unique way to pitch their properties as the destination for hosting events.
+Being one of the first management companies to utilize this technology allows Events DC to pitch their properties as the destination for hosting events.